kruemmel-python/Request-Legacy/README.md

 })
 ```

-And since `pipe()` returns the destination stream in ≥ Node 0.5.x you can do one line proxying. :)
+And since `pipe()` returns the destination stream in modern Node versions, you can do one line proxying. :)

 ```js
 req.pipe(request('http://mysite.com/doodle.png')).pipe(resp)